nourasamy/Graphics-Implement-2D-package-using-openGL/README.md

 j.
 Use keyboard clicks to control the moving of the previous object

 k.
 Use keyboard clicks to control the camera coordinates of the scene (zoom in or zoom out)

+# main.cpp for 2d implementation using C++
+# main2.cpp for openGL code